Koshi Province: History

 In 1962, the administrative system once again was changed, abolishing the kshetra system.
-The country was now restructured into 75 development districts or jillā and those districts were grouped together into zones or añchal.
-In 1972, what is now called Province No. 1 was called the Eastern Development Region.
-It was composed of 16 districts, which were grouped into three zones.
+The country was restructured into 75 development districts and those districts were grouped together into zones.
+In 1972, what is now called Koshi Province was called the Eastern Development Region that was composed of 16 districts which were grouped into three zones: Koshi, Mechi and Sagarmatha.

+In 2015, the Constitution was adopted which made 14 districts into an autonomous province which was temporarily named Province No. 1.
 At the cabinet meeting held on 17 January 2018, the city of Biratnagar was declared the interim capital of Province No. 1.
-On 6 May 2019 it was declared the permanent capital by a vote of two-thirds of the provincial assembly's MLAs.
+On 6 May 2019, it was declared the permanent capital by a vote of two-thirds of the provincial Member of legislative assembly.
+On March 1, 2023, the province was named Koshi Province on passage of the bill in Parliament.
+Later, some protested the name "Koshi".

 Geography

-Koshi Pradesh covers an area of 25,905 km2.
+Koshi Province covers an area of 25,905 km2.
 The province has three-fold geographical division: Himalayan in the north, Hilly in the middle and Terai in the southern part of Nepal, varying between an altitude of 70 m and 8,848 m.
 Terai, extended from east to west, is made up of alluvial soil.
 To the west of Koshi River, in between Mahabharat Range and Churia Range, there elongates a valley called Inner Terai.
 Churai Range, Mahabharat Range and other hills of various heights, basins, tars, and valleys form the hilly region.
 Some parts of this region are favorable for agriculture but some other parts are not.
 The Himalayan region, in the north, consists of many mountains ranges.
 Mahalangur, Kumbhakarna, Umvek, Lumba Sumba and Janak being some of them.
 The highest mountain in the world, Mount Everest (8848.86 m); and the third highest mountain, Kangchenjunga (8598 m) also lie in this province.

 Nepal's lowest point, Kechana Kawal at 70 m, is located in Jhapa District of this province.
 There are many river basins and gentle slopes as well.
 Chure, Mahabharat, many basins, tars, and valleys form the Terai region.
 Between the Churia and Mahabharat, a low land of inner Terai exists.
 The Koshi River flows through the region with its seven tributaries; Indrawati, Likhu, Tamur, Dudh Kosi, Arun, Tamakoshi and Bhote Koshi (Sunkoshi).
 Tundra vegetables, coniferous forests, deciduous monsoon forests, and sub-tropical evergreen woods are vegetations found here.
 Sub-tropical, temperate, sub-temperate, and alpine and tundra types of climates are found here.

 Koshi Pradesh also includes the snow fall capped peaks including Mount Everest, Kangchenjunga, Makalu with Solukhumbu, Sankhuwasabha, and Taplejung districts towards the north, the jungle clad hill tracts of Okhaldhunga, Khotang, Bhojpur, Tehrathum, Ilam and Panchthar in the middle and the alluvial fertile plains of Udayapur, Sunsari, Morang and Jhapa.
 Province No. 1 includes places like Haleshi Mahadev Temple, Pathivara Temple and Barahachhetra, which are the famous religious shrines for Hindus.